The surprisingly simple fix for Apple’s convoluted App Store rules

 That brings us back to the idea of just letting developers sign people up for services through their websites, just as Hey was trying to do in the first place.

-There is a downside here too: More apps could try to forgo Apple’s billing system altogether and push people to pay for things through a website.
+There is a downside here, too: More apps could try to forgo Apple’s billing system altogether and push people to pay for things through a website.
 If app makers started avoiding in-app purchase mechanisms en masse, the iOS experience could become worse.

 All the more incentive, then, for Apple to compete with those alternative payment methods by making in-app purchases the most compelling option.
 It might consider lowering its revenue cut to stay competitive, or it might just add more payment features that developers have been requesting, such as discounted billing periods, refund support, upgrade pricing, and bulk licensing for businesses.
 Apple could even reward developers who support in-app purchases with better promotion and search rankings in the App Store.

-“I would love to be able to sell to businesses through in-app purchase, and give Apple its cut, because it’s such a better experience and it removes the friction,” Readdle’s Denys Zhadanov says.
+“I would love to be able to sell to businesses through in-app purchase, and give Apple its cut, because it’s such a better experience, and it removes the friction,” Readdle’s Denys Zhadanov says.

 Besides, in-app purchase would still be the most attractive option for users.
 It’s simple and trustworthy, and for subscriptions in particular, it provides automatic billing reminders and hassle-free cancellations through a single settings page.
 Matt Ronge, the CEO of the Mac screen mirroring app AstroPad, says developers would have plenty of incentive to support in-app purchases even if they weren’t mandatory, because some customers just prefer that option.